figsbt/shopping-cart/README.md

 * Cart APIs for both adding items(if stock) and removing them from cart
 * Containarizing the entire setup via docker-compose
 * Adding tests
+* If possible, CICD via github actions
-* Pending documentation: HowTo of everything including how to scale this application
+* Pending documentation: HowTo of everything including how to secure and scale this application